-Since 1986, UNC Asheville has presented honorary doctor of humane letters degrees to prominent education, civic and arts leaders at the May Commencement Ceremony.
+Since 1986, UNC Asheville has presented honorary doctorate degrees to prominent education, civic and arts leaders at the May Commencement Ceremony.
 In the profiles below, information was current at the time the honorary degrees were conferred.
-Commencement speakers are indicated by an asterisk.

 Virgil Smith, the 2016 commencement speaker, is a talented publisher and manager with 24 years at The Gannett Company, serving as vice president of talent management, vice president for talent acquisition and vice president for diversity.
 He was promoted to those posts after a decade as president and publisher of the Asheville Citizen-Times and was the first African-American publisher of a mainstream newspaper in the state of North Carolina.
 Smith has won awards for distinguished leadership in increasing access and opportunities to people of color in journalism, and improving the coverage of communities of color in American media.
 His numerous local awards include the Asheville Area Chamber of Commerce Partners in Education Volunteer of the Year Award; the 18th Annual Dr. King’s Legacy of Peace, Justice and Community Award; a Lifetime Achievement Award from the Asheville-Buncombe Community Relations Council; and many others.
 Smith earned his Bachelor of Science Degree and Master of Science Degree in Human Resources and Organization Development from the University of San Francisco.
 He also is the parent of a UNC Asheville alum.